 See how to combine the Mount Kit with a PLA-240ADS amplifier in our new Hybrid Wireless video.

-We have sold out of our most recent production of this item.
-We expect to be back in stock and ready to ship in late March, 2019.
+Our most recent production of this item has sold out.
+We expect to be back in stock and ready to ship on May 3, 2019.